 The PPP loan forgiveness program offers borrowers with a unique opportunity to have some—or all—of their loan forgiven, so long as they meet certain criteria.
-Knowing the PPP loan forgiveness rules and which PPP loan forgiveness application to use may mean maximizing the amount of your loan that ends up not having to be repaid.
+Knowing the PPP loan forgiveness rules, and which PPP loan forgiveness application to use may mean maximizing the amount of your loan that ends up not having to be repaid.

 PPP loan forgiveness rules from the SBA have undergone several changes, and there’s a strong likelihood there may be more to come, and those changes could be beneficial to you.
 With that in mind, we’ve put together all of the most up-to-date PPP loan forgiveness rules, application files, and guidelines as they currently stand.

 Based on the latest guidance, you’ll have up to 10 months from the end of your covered period to defer payments, and repayments, if applicable, won’t begin until Fall 2021.

 Please note that the SBA only recently released its program and technical requirements for the loan forgiveness process.
 We and our partners are still in the process of certifying our connections to the SBA’s systems and are not accepting forgiveness applications Q1 of next year.
 After we have opened up our application process, it may be beneficial to wait to apply for forgiveness with our online application.
 The reason to wait is that the guidelines have not yet been finalized, and legislation is now under consideration that may simplify the loan forgiveness process further.
 If you wait, you’ll also have more time to accrue and track eligible expenses, which may help you maximize your business’s loan forgiveness amount.